The #1 Cause of Heart Attack, According to Science

 How?
 Knowing the number one cause of a heart attack can help.
-Read on for the #1 cause of a heart attack, and how you can tell if you're getting one—and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on for the #1 cause of a heart attack, and how you can tell if you're getting one—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 What is a Heart Attack, Anyway?

 Before we get into the cause, we have to define what a heart attack is.
 Many people think it means your heart clamps up and stops working.
 That's sort of correct but it's a bit more complicated.
 Sections of your heart are supplied by blood flowing in and out of your arteries, which is another name for your blood vessels—imagine them as a muscular tube lined with smooth tissue.
 The blood flowing through them is oxygen-rich.
 When the flow stops due to blockage, and a section of your heart cannot get enough oxygen, that section of your heart can begin to die.
 The blockage needs to be cleared ASAP.

 So Tell Me, What's the #1 Cause?

 The #1 cause of a heart attack is when fatty plaques in your arteries build up; this is known as atherosclerosis.
 This "hardening" of your arteries happens when fat—you can probably guess what kind of fat: the dreaded cholesterol—builds up in the lining and forms what's called plaque.
 At first, this buildup may be minimal.
 But if you think of it as a time-lapse film, the building can increase and increase over time, narrowing the artery.
 Eventually, no blood can get through.
 No blood, no oxygen.
 No oxygen, and your heart cannot work.